johnstonskj/rust-email_address/README.md

 Primarily for validation, the `EmailAddress` type is constructed with `FromStr::from_str` which will raise any parsing errors.
 Prior to constructions the functions `is_valid`, `is_valid_local_part`, and `is_valid_domain` may also be used to test for validity without constructing an instance.

+## Status

-This supports all of the RFC ASCII and UTF-8 character set rules, quoted and unquoted local parts but does not yet support all of the productions required for SMTP headers; folding whitespace, comments, etc.
+Currently, it supports all the RFC ASCII and UTF-8 character set rules as well as quoted and unquoted local parts but does not yet support all the productions required for SMTP headers; folding whitespace, comments, etc.

 ## Example